 All workers will have written contracts describing terms and conditions of work and will have the contents explained to them.
 Workers will sign the employment contract.
 Terms and conditions of employment will be available at work sites.

+In addition to written documentation, an oral explanation of conditions and terms of employment will be provided to workers who may have difficulties with understanding the documentation.

-All project workers are entitled to a regular salary, as well as to compensation of salary for periods of absence from work or specific conditions of work (nighttime work, overtime work, work during holidays, etc.
+Unskilled labor will be preferentially recruited from the affected communities, settlements and municipalities.All project workers are entitled to a regular salary, as well as to compensation of salary for periods of absence from work or specific conditions of work (nighttime work, overtime work, work during holidays, etc.